SPARe: Stacked Parallelism with Adaptive Reordering for Fault-Tolerant LLM Pretraining Systems with 100k+ GPUs: System Performance Evaluation

 \section{System Performance Evaluation}

-This section evaluates the performance of SPARe via a solid discrete-event simulation developed based on SimGrid~\citep{simgrid} -- a state-of-the-art distributed/parallel computing system simulator that facilitates with rigorous emulation of computer networks~\citep{comnetdes}, computer architecture~\citep{comarchdes}, and distributed large-scale systems~\citep{largehpcdes}.
-By modeling the system as a chronology of time-stamped events such as compute, collectives, failure, and advances time by processing the next event rather than by fixed steps~\citep{des1,des2}, SimGrid enables controlled, repeatable failure injection and realistic end-to-end time accounting at systems that are impractical to reproduce experimentally such as a $600\mathrm{k}$ H100 cluster~\citep{simgridseminal}.
-Our simulators emulate SPARe+CKPT and compare it with replication with checkpointing (Rep+CKPT) and original Data Parallelism with checkpointing (CKPT-only) baselines under realistic system parameters projected for a $600\mathrm{k}$ H100 cluster.
+This section evaluates the performance of SPARe using a discrete-event simulator implemented upon FedDES~\citep{feddes}, a simulation toolkit developed on top of SimGrid~\citep{simgrid}.
+SimGrid provides a mature and validated simulation framework for modeling distributed systems and applications~\citep{comarchdes,comnetdes,largehpcdes}.
+In discrete-event simulation, system execution is represented as a chronology of time-stamped events, where time advances by repeatedly processing the next scheduled event rather than by stepping through a fixed time grid~\citep{des1,des2}.
+This event-driven abstraction enables controlled and repeatable failure injection and realistic end-to-end training time accounting, even at system scales that are impractical to reproduce experimentally such as a $600\mathrm{k}$-H100 cluster~\citep{simgridseminal}.
+For further details on our choice of simulator, see App.~\ref{app:simgrid}.
+Our simulator compares SPARe+CKPT against two baselines: replication with checkpointing (Rep+CKPT) and standard data parallel training with checkpointing only (CKPT-only), under realistic large-scale system parameters.